TalentChainXRPL/xrpl-lib/README.md

 # A TypeScript Library for XRPL By TalentChain

-<h3> <b>TalentChain</b> aims to provide an <i>open source</i> Restful API, to make it easier to access information and interact with <b><i>XRP ledger</i></b>. </h3>
+<h3> <b>TalentChain</b> aims to provide an <i>open source</i> Restful API, to make it easier to access information and interact with the <b><i>XRP ledger</i></b>. </h3>

 <br/><br/>

 ## About TalentChain
-### [TalentChain](https://www.talentchain.io) is providing a decentralized exchange that allow users to trade on XRP ledger.
+### [TalentChain](https://www.talentchain.io) is providing a decentralized exchange that allow users to trade Personal Tokens on XRP ledger.

 `Decentralized Exchange` – Access [TalentChain DEX](https://www.talentchain.io/dex/TALENT).

 <br/>

- [TalentChain](https://www.talentchain.io) offer opportunities to talented individuals interested in self-monetization of their skills around the globe by providing access to personal tokens issued on XRP ledger.
-These personal tokens will be avialable for trading on [TalentChain DEX](https://www.talentchain.io/dex/TALENT), this enable talents to trade thier time for the servcies / skills they offer in exchange for their own currency (personal token).
+ [TalentChain](https://www.talentchain.io) offer opportunities to talented individuals interested in self-monetization by providing access to personal tokens issued on XRP ledger.
+These personal tokens are available for trading on [TalentChain DEX](https://www.talentchain.io/dex/TALENT), this enable talents to trade services or goods they offer in exchange for their own currency (personal token).
 [TalentChain](https://www.talentchain.io) aims to provide features like vesting, staking, airdrops, minting NFTs and many more, so talents can grow their community.
-This has endless possibilities and can change the dynamics of trading skills by profiting whole community holding that currency being traded.

 <br/>

-### How [TalentChain](https://www.talentchain.io) benefits XRPL community.
+### How [TalentChain](https://www.talentchain.io) benefits the XRPL Community:

 <br/>

 <ul>
-  <li>Issuing new tokens on XRP ledger.</li>
+  <li>Issuing new tokens on the XRP ledger.</li>
-  <li>Attracting new users to hold tokens issued on XRP ledger.</li>
+  <li>Attracting new users to hold personal tokens issued on the XRP ledger.</li>
   <li>Creating more opportunities for trades on XRP ledger.</li>
-  <li>Contributing to XRP ledger by open sourcing TS code and documentation for xrpl.</li>
+  <li>Contributing to the XRP ledger by open sourcing TalentChain code and documentation for XRPL.</li>
-  <li>A platform that allows users to trade on XRP ledger</li>
+  <li>Allowing users to trade on the XRP ledger</li>
-  <li>TalentChain aims to launch a live instance of the open source xrpl based library which makes it easier for users to interact with the ledger and grow xrpl information endpoints for public.</li>
+  <li>TalentChain aims to launch a live instance of the open source xrpl based library which makes it easier for users to interact with the ledger and grow XRPL information endpoints for public.</li>
 </ul>

 <br/><br/>

 ## About TalentChain API

- Under the hood, TalentChain API uses [xrpl JS/TS npm package](https://www.npmjs.com/package/xrpl) and connects to XRP ledger through websockets using [mainnet](wss://xrplcluster.com) for interacting with the ledger.
+ Under the hood, TalentChain API uses [xrpl JS/TS npm package](https://www.npmjs.com/package/xrpl) and connects to the XRP ledger through websockets using [mainnet](wss://xrplcluster.com) for interacting with the ledger.

  For receiving some information from ledger, the API also utilizes [Ripple Data API v2](https://data.ripple.com/v2/).